Torxed/slimSMTP/README.md

 * 1 executable (Minimal software requirements)
 * Simple to configure
 * Less code `(<500 rows)` for a more secure overview
-* Easy to administrate and se up
+* Easy to administrate and set up

 Todos